Concinnity-AU/scorm/README.md

 If you would like to:
 - Discuss a custom eLearning or induction solution
 - Commission similar SCORM modules
-- Understand how these examples could translate to your organisation’s needs
+- Understand how these examples could translate to your organisation's needs

 Please contact us via our website or reach out directly.